Color temperature: Lighting

+Graph of color temperature comfort zones.

 For lighting building interiors, it is often important to take into account the color temperature of illumination.
 A warmer (i.e., a lower color temperature) light is often used in public areas to promote relaxation, while a cooler (higher color temperature) light is used to enhance concentration, for example in schools and offices.

 CCT dimming for LED technology is regarded as a difficult task, since binning, age and temperature drift effects of LEDs change the actual color value output.
 Here feedback loop systems are used, for example with color sensors, to actively monitor and control the color output of multiple color mixing LEDs.

 Aquaculture

 In fishkeeping, color temperature has different functions and foci in the various branches.